Caves de Rauzan Visit

 After the tour, we enjoyed a tasting of Château Batailley’s wines.
 This was followed by a lovely lunch hosted by the winery’s president.
 I cannot express enough how kind and generous our hosts were.
 The entire day was magical, and I extend my heartfelt thanks to everyone involved.

-Recovering and pressing the “cap of marc”
+Recovering and pressing the “cap of marc.”

 The "cap of marc" is being removed from the tank for pressing